Donald Trump: Early political aspirations

-In 1987, Trump placed full-page advertisements in major newspapers expressing his views on foreign policy and how to eliminate the federal budget deficit.
-In 1988, he approached Lee Atwater, asking to be put into consideration to be Republican nominee George H. W. Bush's running mate.
+In 1987, Trump placed full-page advertisements in major newspapers, expressing his views on foreign policy and how to eliminate the federal budget deficit.
+In 1988, he approached Lee Atwater, asking to be put on the ticket as Republican nominee George H. W. Bush's running mate.
 Bush found the request "strange and unbelievable".
 Trump was a candidate in the 2000 Reform Party presidential primaries for three months before he withdrew in February 2000.
 In 2011, Trump considered challenging President Barack Obama in the 2012 election.
 He spoke at the Conservative Political Action Conference in February and gave speeches in states with early primaries.
-In May 2011, he announced that he would not run.
+In May 2011, he said that he would not run.